schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Corpus

-A diagnostic medical sonographer parks at a antechamber.
+A diagnostic medical sonographer parks at an antechamber.

 ## Conflagration